-He left the path and went to the woman.
-She smiled.
-They became friends.
+He leaves the path and walks to the woman.
+She smiles.
+They become friends.
 She doesn’t expect him to fix her and yet he does, and she is grateful.
 He gives her bandaids and a kiss to the forehead.
 Her feet stayed broken forever.

 All is well in his world.

 The tour guide is out of earshot.
 He can no longer hear her.
 She is waiting for him down the path of which he has forgotten.